Configuration

 Depending on your application, you may find yourself wanting to support different boards/chips/targets in the same project.
 In this case, you may have specific options to set for each target.
 To do this, we recommend the following setup.

-• A baseline .cargo/config.toml which has your typical build modifying flags (Cargo will always read and respect this file, regardless of other --config's passed)
+- A baseline .cargo/config.tomlwhich has your typical build modifying flags (Cargo will always read and respect this file, regardless of other--config’s passed)

-• A config file for each configuration in .cargo/
+- A config file for each configuration in .cargo/

-• (Recommended) A Cargo alias to build with the given config, for example run-config-a = "run --config=./.cargo/config_a.toml --release", but for simple cases you can pass --config on the CLI.
+- (Recommended) A Cargo alias to build with the given config, for example run-config-a = "run --config=./.cargo/config_a.toml --release", but for simple cases you can pass--configon the CLI.

-Checkout this example repo for a more comprehensive look at multi-config projects.
+Check out this example repo for a more comprehensive look at multi-config projects.

 Defining Your Own Config Options

 You may also want to define certain configuration options in your project.
-To do so, it is necessary to declaratively define these options, their default values, and other parameters and checks inside a esp_config.yml file.
+To do so, it is necessary to declaratively define these options, their default values, and other parameters and checks inside an esp_config.yml file.
 Details can be found in the Defining Configuration Options section of the project repository.